nlp reframing image

 5. When to Use Reframing

-NLP Reframing doesn’t mean these challenges are not genuine, it simply allows you to access a more constructive state of mind for dealing with them.
-To quote another very great mind, the wonderful and incredibly effective family therapist Virginia Satir: “Problems are not the problem; coping is the problem” [3].
+NLP Reframing doesn’t mean these challenges are not genuine.
+It simply allows you to access a more constructive state of mind for dealing with them.
+To quote the wonderful and incredibly effective family therapist Virginia Satir: “Problems are not the problem; coping is the problem”.
 Sometimes the coping strategies we have created over time, our habits and limiting beliefs can contribute towards keeping us “stuck”.
 We may benefit from the software update that NLP aims to facilitate.

 NLP Reframing gives you an easy and immediate way to access more resourceful ways of coping.
 If you are intrigued, do try it for yourself for a week.
 It is fun and free and the more you do it the easier it becomes.
 And if you feel confused, remember that is a good sign!

-I hope you have found this to be of interest and if you have any questions about NLP and Coaching, or would like to book a free initial 15 minute meeting, please do contact me.
+I hope you have found this to post about NLP Reframing to be of interest.
+If you would like to book a free mini-consultation to see if my approach would suit you, please do contact me.